cplmakerlab/cplmakerlab.github.io/_guides/how-to-create-a-slide-deck.md

 ---
-title: How to create a slide deck
+title: 'CloudCannon: How to create a slide deck'
 categories:
   - Web
 tags: